andersen-lab/SARS-CoV-2_Evolution/README.md

 #### Summary of the WHO report on the "Global Study of Origins of SARS-CoV-2"
 I reanalyzed a lot of the data from the WHO report, which provided additional details of the early epidemic in Wuhan, including showing that the Huanan seafood market was the early epicenter and that SARS-CoV-2 was not widely circulating prior to the detection of the pandemic.
-I summarized all the main findings in this longer [Twitter thread](https://twitter.com/K_G_Andersen/status/1376954932004196352?s=20).
+I summarized all the main findings in this longer [Archived Twitter thread](https://web.archive.org/web/20210330175029/https://twitter.com/K_G_Andersen/status/1376954932004196352).

 #### Refuting the "Yan Report"
 A [report](https://zenodo.org/record/4028830#.X1922Wj0nIW) from Dr. Li-Meng Yan and colleagues came out in September 2020 proposing that SARS-CoV-2 had been created in the lab.
 This report is one of many examples of conspiracy theories circulating about lab-based scenarios for the proximal origin of SARS-CoV-2.
 While such scenarios should not be dismissed without inquiry and deserve careful scientific inquiry (as we did in our "Proximal" paper), this particular report is entirely unsupported, non-scientific, and appear to have been created to support baseless conspiracy theories.

-[Twitter thread](https://twitter.com/K_G_Andersen/status/1306037072914866178?s=20) outlining the issues with the Yan Report.
+[Archived Twitter thread](https://web.archive.org/web/20210511050718/https://twitter.com/K_G_Andersen/status/1306037072914866178) outlining the issues with the Yan Report.

 #### Authenticity of recent SARS-like coronavirus genomes